 Bipolar disorder — which used to be known as manic depression — affects upwards of 1 in 100 adults at some point in their lives.

-Its most obvious symptom is very severe mood swings; it is a condition of extreme emotional states.
+The most obvious of bipolar disorder symptoms is very severe mood swings; it is a condition of extreme emotional states.

-Someone experiencing the disorder will have periods of great energy and exhilaration at times.
+Someone experiencing bipolar disorder will have periods of great energy and exhilaration at times.

 These could last weeks or often several months.